JangHyun1994/technical-writing.gitlab/onboarding/tw_quiz.md

 1. What is Pajamas and who uses it?

-1. What are three things the Dangerbot tests for?
+1. What are some things Dangerbot tests for?
+(Give three examples.)

-1. If you update currently-published content, how often/when is it published to the web?
+1. If you update currently published content, how often/when is it published to the web?

 1. Which GitLab project has instructions for how to run a local build of the docs?